UCdasec/RadioNet/README.md

 `dataPath`: Path for Training dataset (Day1 dataset).

-`testPath`: Path for Test dataset (Day 2 dataset for cross-day scenario).
+`testPath`: Path for Test dataset (Day 2 dataset for the cross-day scenario).

 `location`: Specify the location of collected dataset, such as "before_fft", "after_fft" and "symbols".